 This form is for use in nominating or requesting determinations for individual properties and districts.
-See instructions in National Register Bulletin, How to Complete the National Register of Historic Places Registration Form.
+See instructions in How to Complete the National Register of Historic Places Registration Form (National Register Bulletin 16A).
+Complete each item by marking "x" in the appropriate box or by entering the information requested.
 If any item does not apply to the property being documented, enter "N/A" for "not applicable."
 For functions, architectural classification, materials, and areas of significance, enter only categories and subcategories from the instructions.
+Place additional entries and narrative items on continuation sheets (NPS Form 10-900a).
+Use a typewriter, word processor, or computer, to complete all items.